creativescala/doodle/docs/src/pages/algebra/using.md

 ## Using Raw Algebras

 We never need to call methods on algebras directly.
-Doodle provides the @:api(doodle.algebra.Picture) abstraction and lots of @:api(doodle.syntax.index) to avoid this.
-However, if some reason we did want to use algebras directly here is how we would do this.
+Doodle provides the @:api(doodle.algebra.Picture) abstraction and lots of @:api(doodle.syntax) to avoid this.
+However, if some reason you did want to use algebras directly here is how to do it.
 Understanding this does help a bit in understanding the utilities that Doodle provides to avoid using algebras directly.

-To use these algebras to create a picture you could write a method with a parameter that is the algebras that you need.
+To use algebras directly, write a method with a parameter that is the algebras that you need.
 For example, if we were to write a simple program using `Layout`, `Style`, and `Shape` we might write the following.

 ```scala mdoc:silent
 import doodle.core._